How Much Should a Business Trip Cost?

 With that said, you can use some figures to guide “average” expectations.
-For a three-day domestic trip (the average length of a business trip), a realistic target might be $990, $1,293, or $1,425, depending on your destination city and whether you need a plane to get there.
-International trips cost an average of $2,600 per traveler.
+For a three-day domestic trip (the average length of a business trip), a realistic target might be $1,389.09 or more, depending on your destination city and whether you need a plane to get there.

 How Do You Calculate Travel Costs?

 So how do these average costs break down into specific expenses?
 Planning a business trip usually involves four primary costs: